chiefastro/aim-aie7-demo-day/apps/mcp-offers/README.md

 ## Quick Start

+> **Note**: This MCP server runs directly on your host machine (not in Docker).
+Make sure you have the GOR API running in Docker first.

 ### Prerequisites
 - Python 3.9+
-- GOR API running on `http://localhost:3001`
+- GOR API running on `http://localhost:3001` (start with `make up` from project root)
 - `uv` package manager

 ### Installation